Assumable Mortgage: What It Is And How It Works

 Which Mortgages Are Assumable?

-Don't assume all home loans are the same.
-Typically loans that are insured by the Federal Housing Administration or backed by the Department of Veterans Affairs or United States Department of Agriculture are assumable as long as specific requirements are satisfied.
+However, loans that are insured by the Federal Housing Administration (FHA) or backed by the Department of Veterans Affairs (VA) or United States Department of Agriculture (USDA) are assumable as long as specific requirements are satisfied.

 Here are a few things you need to know if you decide to take over an FHA loan.
 Newer FHA loans require that both buyer and seller meet specific criteria for an assumable mortgage.
 Sellers must live in the home as a primary residence for a set amount of time, and buyers must go through the standard application process for an FHA loan.

 In very rare cases, a buyer might come across a freely assumable loan that applies to any VA loan closed on or before March 1, 1988.
-Sellers that fall in this category do not need to obtain lender approval, but may still be liable for making payments if a buyer fails to pay their mortgage on time.
-However, buyers may want to think twice before taking over these types of loans since mortgages originated in the late 1980s tend to have higher interest rates.
+Sellers that fall in this category do not need to obtain lender approval, but may still be liable for making payments if a buyer fails to pay their mortgage on time, so it's best to get a liability release from the VA anyway.

 How Does An Assumable Mortgage Work?

 One major advantage is that an appraisal is not required in these instances, which can potentially save buyers hundreds of dollars.
-Buyers should still order a home inspection to check for any signs of repair issues with the property.
-Once the buyer officially closes on the home, the seller will no longer be liable for the mortgage payments.
+Buyers should still order a home inspection to check for any repair issues with the property.
+Once the buyer closes on the home, the seller will no longer be liable for the mortgage payments.

 How To Qualify For An Assumable Mortgage Loan

 It's important to speak with a qualified mortgage expert regarding the specific documents necessary to qualify for an assumable loan.
-Although ultimately it's up to the seller's lender or agency to approve this type of loan, finding the right lender to buy a home can give you peace of mind.
+Although it's up to the seller's lender or agency to approve this type of loan, finding the right lender to help you buy a home can give you peace of mind.

 How Much It Costs To Assume A Mortgage